Who Were the Vikings?

-The Vikings lived in simple, rectangular houses.
+The Norse people lived in simple, rectangular houses.
 The houses were often made of timber from the area in which they lived.
 If wood was scarce, then they would use stones to make houses.
-Vikings did much of their works in these houses, such as weaving cloth, preserving food, or working leather.
+The Norse did much of their works in these houses, such as weaving cloth, preserving food, or working leather.

 The Vikings did have a writing system.
 Their alphabet had 16 letters, and it did not have the letters E, O, D, G, or P. While they used the sounds while they spoke, their written language simply did not have these letters.